Mid-Market, San Francisco

 WHAT IT IS

 A relaxed day spa offering both familiar & Asian treatments, plus Japanese-style communal baths.
+Its baths are in what’s known as the Springs, which is available to visit by appointment only.

 WHY WE LOVE IT

 A Japantown institution dedicated to balance, wellness, and inner calm for more than 50 years.
-Check out the healing waters of their Japanese-inspired bathhouse to their array of holistic rituals.
-We recommend booking your services in advance.

 La Cocina Municipal Marketplace's interior showcasing stalls, seating, and tables.